-- Perennial WCW jobber-to-the-stars Brad Armstrong was briefly repackaged as Buzzkill, a hippy-ized expy of his more popular brother Brian James' "Road Dogg" gimmick.
+- Perennial WCW jobber-to-the-stars Brad Armstrong was briefly repackaged as Buzzkill, a hippie-ized expy of his more popular brother Brian James' "Road Dogg" gimmick.

 - Mick Foley (Cactus Jack, Mankind) once used the "lovable hippie" gimmick when he wrestled under the name "Dude Love".
 Dude Love is probably the perfect example of this trope (if not necessarily the perfect example of a hippie.)
 He wears mirrored sunglasses, tye-dye shirts, does the Charleston, says "Woooo!
 Have Mercy!" and enters to disco music.

-- Perennial WCW midcarder Van Hammer used a hippy gimmick for several months after breaking up with Raven's Flock.
+- Perennial WCW midcarder Van Hammer used a hippie gimmick for several months after breaking up with Raven's Flock.